BredaUniversityGames/unreal-development/src/development_setup.md

 ### [Optional] VS Code - Theme

-Add a touch of personality to your coding environment:
+Add a touch of personality to your coding environment for extra cuteness:

 - Customize your VS Code with a sleek theme like Dracula.
 - Enhance it further with vscode-icons for some visual flair.